Influence of NaI background and mass on testing the DAMA modulation: Results

 For this model independent analysis, we see the same trend as in Fig. \ref{fig:model_dep_sens}, where the low background of SABRE makes it the most sensitive experiment, despite also having the lowest target mass.
 This is even more obvious considering the exclusion vs. discovery plots.
 As explained in Sec \ref{sec:sensecalc} in Eq. \ref{exclusion_power} and \ref{discovery_power}, the former depends on the uncertainty in \textit{signal+background}, while the latter relies only on \textit{background} uncertainty.
-As such, the improvements from lowering the background are much clearer in the case of discovery power, which explains why the SABRE experiment is able to perform so much better than COSINE and ANAIS.\\ Focusing on the discovery plot in Fig. \ref{fig:model_indep_disc}, this gives the significance of a modulating signal compatible with DAMA's, should it be observed by any of the detectors.
-Comparing the three experiments at any given time, we find that

-Thus, with their present reported backgrounds, ANAIS and COSINE would require exposure masses of 445 kg and 375 kg respectively to reach the 5$\sigma$ discovery at the same time as SABRE.
-Clearly, a lower background gives a significant advantage, in terms of time the experiment needs for statistically significant results, as well as the laboratory space it will ultimately take up.
+As such, the improvements from lowering the background are much clearer in the case of discovery power, which explains why the SABRE experiment is able to ramp up much faster than COSINE and ANAIS.\\ Focusing on the discovery plot in Fig. \ref{fig:model_indep_disc}, this gives the significance of a modulating signal compatible with DAMA's, should it be observed by any of the detectors.
+Clearly, a lower background gives a significant advantage, in terms of time the experiment needs for statistically significant results, as well as the laboratory space it will ultimately take up.\\ As noted in Sec. \ref{sssec:indep_ass}, these limits from SABRE are conservative, as the simulated background spectrum requires the injection of an additional constant component nominally attributable to DM.